earmingol/scCellFie/README.rst

-Metabolic functionalities of mammalian cells from single-cell and spatial transcriptomics
+Metabolic activity from single-cell and spatial transcriptomics
 -----------------------------------------------------------------------------------------

-Single-cell CellFie is a computational tool for studying metabolic tasks using Python, inspired by the original implementation of
-`CellFie <https://github.com/LewisLabUCSD/CellFie>`_, another tool originally developed in MATLAB by the `Lewis Lab <https://lewislab.ucsd.edu/>`_.
+scCellFie is a computational tool for studying metabolic tasks using Python, inspired by the original implementation of `CellFie <https://github.com/LewisLabUCSD/CellFie>`_, another tool originally developed in MATLAB by the `Lewis Lab <https://lewislab.ucsd.edu/>`_.
 This version is designed to be compatible with single-cell and spatial data analysis using Scanpy, while including a series of improvements and new analyses.